-These people had 26% more chance of developing diabetes type 2.
-As a result, their insulin resistance was highly affected and connected with the non-alcoholic fatty liver disease.
+These people had a 26% more chance of developing diabetes type 2.
+As a result, their insulin resistance was highly affected and connected with non-alcoholic fatty liver disease.

 As a result, the excess fructose in the liver can become excess fat, or in other words, store in the liver as a form of glycogen.

-So, we should start avoiding the regular consumption of this kind of sugar on a daily basis and teach children to choose a healthier alternative.
+So, we should start avoiding the regular consumption of this kind of sugar daily and teach children to choose healthier alternatives.

 There is a reason why this kind of sugar can cause heart disease.
 The more fructose we consume, the easier it is for it to stack in the molecules of the bloodstream and affect the heart.
-There are other fats that can cause the same kind of problem like for example, triglycerides.
+Other facts can cause the same kind of problem, for example, triglycerides.

 According to research, obese people are not the only ones that can be affected by liquid sugar.
 Even a moderate dose of this sugar can lead to changes in the size of the LDL particle and increase the CRP inflammatory marker.

-But, liquid sugars can especially harm the people who have insulin resistance.
+But, liquid sugars can especially harm people who have insulin resistance.

 In the research that lasted for ten weeks, results showed that people who took 25% calories in the form of beverages, like soda, for example, had an increased chance of getting risky heart diseases.

 It is important to know how to control the intake of sugar, especially liquid sugar.
-Research shows that if we consume 0-25% calories from these drinks, we still have a chance of developing heart diseases.
+Research shows that if we consume 0-25% of calories from these drinks, we still have a chance of developing heart disease.